 Shenk motioned Johnny to a small chair in front of the desk.
 Four chairs lined the wall to his right, and three on the wall to his left.
 A dimly lit, crystal chandelier hung from the ceiling in the center of the room.
 The dome shaped ceiling cascaded down like a waterfall of velvety red into a cornice spanning the entire circumference of the room.
 From inside the cornice radiated a soft, white, iridescent glow, accenting the midnight blue walls.

 At the center of each wall on the face of the cornice was a carving of a circular shaped insignia.
 It appeared ancient in design, from a dark, ominous time long forgotten.
 At it’s center stood a black cloaked figure with a staff in hand and a crescent moon attached on the end.
 The figure held a sphere with a triangle inside, in it’s other hand.
 The sphere radiated a blast of light and power.

 A very large abstract painting hung on the wall behind him, facing Shenk’s desk.
 The painting displayed a blood bathed field covered in broken bodies.
 A lone man sat on a hill above the field looking up at the vastness of the universe in contemplation.
 The moon and stars, painted in beautiful detail, shone down on the man in a lone pillar of light, shadowing the ugly carnage below him.

 “A beautiful masterpiece.”
 Shenk’s calm, strident voice resonated through the silence.
 “I chose that piece myself.
-I suppose you could say it holds a sentimental value for me.”
+I suppose you could say it holds sentimental value for me.”